gammam/time-analyser/README.md

-# Meeting Trend Analyzer
+# ProdBuddy

-A comprehensive productivity dashboard that evaluates meeting effectiveness and predicts JIRA task completion based on available time and context switching overhead.
+Your friendly productivity assistant that evaluates meeting effectiveness and predicts JIRA task completion based on available time and context switching overhead.

 ## 🎯 Overview

-Meeting Trend Analyzer is a full-stack TypeScript application designed to help teams improve their meeting habits and manage workload more effectively.
+ProdBuddy is a full-stack TypeScript application designed to help teams improve their meeting habits and manage workload more effectively.
 It combines:

 - **Meeting Effectiveness Scoring** (0-100 points) based on productivity principles
 - **Google Calendar & Docs Integration** for automated data syncing and note analysis